Skip advert

 £5,000 to £7,000

 Spending over £5,000 opens the door to some great cars, which no doubt will add some fun to your commute.
-All are hot hatchbacks, but if that doesn’t tickle your fancy, you’ll be able to find excellent, low-mileage examples of the previous four cars.
+All but one are hot hatchbacks, but if that doesn’t tickle your fancy, you’ll be able to find excellent, low-mileage examples of the previous four cars.

 1. Honda Civic Type R (2007-2011)